jellyfin-archive/jellyfin-react-client/README.md

 # jellyfin-react-client

-The next generation client application for Jellyfin
+~~The next generation client application for Jellyfin~~

+---

+## Attention - Not Maintained
+This project is kept here for legacy purposes, but is not used or maintained.
+It is not used in any deployed Jellyfin app.
+For active projects, please see the main [Jellyfin](https://github.com/jellyfin) organization.

+---

 Project created manually, based on: https://github.com/react-everywhere/re-start/pull/60